Guide Development

 image

 If the outputs cell of your notebook contains multiple data products, they will be shown as a list at the MMODA frontend, as shown above.
 The names of the list items correspond to the names of the variables defined in the outputs cell.
 Each item of the list can be previewed or downloaded by clicking on the “View” button.
 The preview will depend on the type of the data product that has been specified after the comment hash # tag in the outputs cell.
+Eventually, it is worth mentioning that the annotations oda:PosixPATH and oda:FileURL are not meant to be used as output, so, not appearing in the outputs cell of the notebook.

 You can explore different examples of the notebooks converted to services in the astronomy/mmoda domain on renkulab.io, to see how to format the inputs and outputs.
 If unsure, first take a look on this simple repository.
 You can also experiment with further possibilities exploring the ontology of the MMODA parameters and data products.